 My critiques of MacIntyre and Nussbaum are not meant to detract from their achievements, but to indicate that in modernity one can no longer proclaim a magna moralia for all.
 What we need instead is a minima moralia, a moral baseline that spells out the basic principles (universalism, pluralism, individualism) and the basal procedures (democracy, dialogue and discourse) that allow for the formulation of the most elementary rules of a reasonably ordered society that makes social life together possible.
-More than ever, at a collective level, to forestall the descent into a civil war and the realization of the common bad, we need an agreement on the ground rules.
+More than ever, at a collective level, to forestall the descent into a civil war and the realization of the ‘common bad’, we need an agreement on the ground rules.
 Although it is nice to dream out utopias of planetary good life and universal human flourishing, we cannot expect a consensus about any ideal form of life that would be valid for all.
-What we need instead – and we need it urgently – is an agreement to avert the worst and draw institutional red lines that cannot and should not be crossed by one (not even by the most powerful man on earth).
+What we need instead – and we need it urgently – is an agreement to avert the worst and draw institutional red lines that cannot and should not be crossed by anyone (not even by the most powerful man on earth).
 This is a minimal requirement to safeguard the humanity of humanity.
 At the present juncture, it may either seem too much (humanism smacks of humanitarianism) or too little (what about human flourishing?).
 In any case, a quick glance at the newspapers indicates that it also comes too late.

 Modern societies are, by definition, complex societies.
 Structurally, they are functionally differentiated and, culturally, they are pluralist.
 They are at the same time “without center” (Luhmann) to steer them in their totality and “without canopy” (Berger) to integrate the truth, the good and the beautiful into a comprehensive worldview.
 Technically speaking, morality is only a subsystem of the cultural system, which is itself only one subsystem among the other subsystems of society, like the economy, the law, science, etc. From the point of view of systems theory, morality is a functional atavism.
 It belongs to another age and, like paradise, it survives within language as a reminder of a totality that has been torn asunder.
-The idea that ethics and morality can reunify the beautiful totality of yore expresses nostalgia of a “lost paradigm” (Luhmann, 1990).
+The idea that ethics and morality can reunify the beautiful totality of yore expresses the nostalgia of a “lost paradigm” (Luhmann, 1990).
 Morality is not only marginal, it is also without societal function.
 Luhmann’s sociological analysis of ethics is certainly demoralizing, but he’s only radicalizing Marx’s analysis of capitalism, Weber’s analysis of rationalism and Durkheim’s analysis of the division of labour.
 Morality was once the glue that kept traditional societies together.
 In a functionally differentiated society, the subsystems follow their own “laws” (Weber) and their own “codes” (Parsons), bypassing morality and ethics to coordinate the actions of all across time and space.

 It would be nice if we could change society to make it more just, equal and solidary.
 Unfortunately, we cannot.
 Everything indicates that we have left late modernity behind us and that we’re now entering a “second postmodernity”.
 Modern civilization is dangerously off track.
 This is the end of the world as we know it (Danowski and Viveiros de Castro, 2016).
 We’re facing simultaneously something completely new (the “ecological desert” of the anthropocene) and the return of the old (the “sociological hell” of barbarism).
 The conclusion I want to draw from this is not necessarily a negative one, however.